 How do I get the white stuff off my retainer?

 The presence of ‘white stuff' on your retainer is caused by calcium buildup from your saliva.
 The best way to get this off is to clean your retainer regularly with one of the solutions mentioned above.

 What's the best way to clean retainers at home?

 You can use natural products like baking soda or vinegar to clean your retainers at home.
-Toothpaste can also be effective.
+Toothpaste can also be effective, but choose one with low abrasivity.
 If you find your retainers still smell or look dirty, try cleaning them weekly in a stronger solution with a retainer cleaning tablet.